IvanVnucec/cubesat-adcs/README.md

 	3. Go to Windows - Preferences - C/C++ - CppStyle and
 		- add Clang-format path and
 		- check Run clang-format on file save

+### Problem with the UART Baudrate
+	STM32 Nucleo board for STM32L412 is configured by default to use internal clock.
+We had problems with the UART baudrate.
+When configured to 115200 bits/s we would have about 108000 bits/s.
+In order to configure Nucleo board to use external crystal (from the STM Link) we have unsoldered SB5 and SB7 solder bridges and soldered SB17 solder bridge.
+Doing that we have introduced a bug where initial pins PB7 and PB6 for UART did not work, they were in high state when transmitting.
+To fix the bug we have changed pinout to PA10 and PA9 for the UART1.